Hanfu: Song dynasty

 A working woman who is wearing trousers, Song dynasty painting.

 Rural women wearing pleated skirts with a shan and ru, Song dynasty.

 Other casual forms of clothing included: the pao (袍; the gown which could be broad or narrow-sleeved), ao (襖; a necessary coat for commoner in their daily lives), duanhe (短褐; a short, coarse cloth jacket worn by people of low socioeconomic status), lanshan, and zhiduo.

 Su shi, also known as Su Dongpo, wearing the Confucian shenyi, Song dynasty.

 Children Playing in an Autumn Courtyard, 12th century AD, Song Dynasty.

 Playing Children, Painting from the mid-12th century; Song dynasty.

 "A Children's Puppet Show", a painting by the Song-dynasty era Chinese artist, Early 12th century AD.

+Diagram of Song dynasty shenyi based on Zhuzi jiali.

 In addition, Neo-Confucian philosophies also determined the conduct code of the scholars.
 The Neo-Confucians re-constructed the meaning of the shenyi, restored, and re-invented it as the attire of the scholars.
 Some Song dynasty scholars, such as Zhu Xi and Shaoyong, made their own version of the scholar gown, shenyi, based on The book of Rites, while scholars such as Jin Lüxiang promoted it among his peers.
 However, the shenyi used as a scholar gown was not popular in the Song dynasty and was even considered as "strange garment" despite some scholar-officials appreciated it.

 Zaju actresses in theatrical clothing playing men, wearing headscarfs with rings, Xiku and Waku trousers and leggings, Song dynasty.

 In the capital of Southern Song, clothing-style from Northern China were popular.
 The Song dynasty court repeatedly banned people (i.e. common people, literati, and women) from wearing clothing and ornaments worn by Khitan people, such as felt hats, and from the wearing of exotic clothing.
 They also banned clothing with colours which was associated to Khitan clothing; such as aeruginous or yellowish-black.
 They also banned people, except for drama actors, from wearing Jurchen and Khitan diaodun (釣墩; a type of lower garment where the socks and trousers were connected to each other) due to its foreign ethnic nature.
-Song dynasty women also wore the Song-dynasty gaitou, when they would ride animals, such as horses and donkeys, in order to relieve embarrassment and to conceal their bodies.
+Song dynasty women also wore the Song-dynasty gaitou, when they would ride animals, such as horses and donkeys, to relieve embarrassment and to conceal their bodies.
 These veils originated from the Tang dynasty women's weimao which covered the head and upper body; they were revived in Song after they fell out of fashion in Tang dynasty and were worn despite its masculine and barbarian origin, probably because Song women were unaware of its origins.
 Many of Song dynasty clothing was later adopted in the Yuan and Ming dynasties.